sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/customizer-commands/account-delete.md

         return output
     })
 ```
-The `output` object can be mutated and returned but the same data type still needs to be returned
+The `output` object can be mutated and returned, but the same data type must still be returned.